klymacks/hello-world/README.md

 # hello-world
-# klymacks is here
+klymacks here
-# Excited to learn more about programming
+I'm excited to learn more about programming